 You are having an argument with a friend about what causes Earth's seasons.
-Your friend insists the difference between summer and winter is that the Earth is closer to the Sun in summer than it is in winter.
+Your friend insists the difference between summer and winter is that the Earth is closer to the Sun in summer.
 Which of the following is the best fact you can use to convince your friend that his/her explanation must be wrong?
 Why?